alarsabandy7-lab/Membit-Cluster-Agent/README.md

 ---

----

-### ⚙️ Overview
+###⚙️ Overview
 **Membit Context Agent V61** is a Discord-based real-time intelligence bot designed to demonstrate how AI becomes *truly useful* when connected to human data.
 It integrates **Membit Search API** with **lightweight Gemini reasoning**, turning raw social signals into actionable insights and community context.

 The project is a living proof of constraint-driven engineering —
 **fully built and iterated on mobile** (Replit), optimized under rate limits, SSL bugs, and parsing errors,
-resulting in a lightweight yet stable agent that highlights Membit’s real-time data layer.
+resulting in a lightweight yet stable agent capable of Hybrid AI reasoning and Real-Time Data Visualization."

 ---